xraypy/feff85exafs/tests/README.md

 tests, so long as an appropriate set of files is provided for each new test.

-Please note that the file naming conventions for the test files are quite strict.
-If you introduce a new material, say Ceria (CeO2), and you name the folder containing its files `Ceria`, then the following must be true:
+Note that the file naming conventions for the test files are quite strict.
+If you introduce a new material, say Ceria (CeO2), and you name the folder containing its files `Ceria/`, then the you must follow these rules:

 1. The structure file **must** be `Ceria.<extension>` or `Ceria_atoms.inp`.
 Here `<extension>` is something like `cif` or